Table of Contents

 Breaking Down an NS Record

-- Type the below commands
+- Type the commands below.

 set type=ns